Collaborative Co-Teaching: Engaging Learners across Health Care Professions

 - Instructor in Medicine, Harvard Medical School and Brigham and Women's Hospital

-Stephanie Bartelt, BSN
+Stephanie Bartelt, BSN, RN

 Ashmeet Bhatia, MD